Student Leadership

 Chloe Popke

 Hello!
-My name is Chloe Popke, I’m the front ensemble co-section leader and I’m heading into my Junior year.
-I joined band in sixth grade and stuck with it all through middle school.
-My freshman year, “Beetlejuice” I played xylophone and glockenspiel.
-Sophomore year, “Dia de los Muertos”, I played Marimba.
-And now, in my Junior year, I’m center marimba.
-Which I must say, is an amazing honor.
-My parents, grandma, and Mr. Madrinan convinced me to do this, and I'm so glad they did.
-The support of our outstanding staff has motivated me and kept me going in times I believed I couldn’t do it.
-I can never thank them enough for all they have done for us.
-I have participated in the symphonic band, Wind Ensemble and Percussion Choir, for the past two years.
-My sophomore year, I was elected as Front ensemble co-section leader with Linette Badillo.
-I’m so lucky to have had her by my side on the journey of last year’s season.
-And I’m glad I get to work alongside her one last time.
+My name is Chloe Popke.
+I'm the Percussion Captain and I'm heading into my senior year.
+I joined band in 6th grade and stuck with it all through middle school.
+My freshman year, "Beetlejuice", I played xylophone and glockenspiel.
+Sophomore year, "Dia de los Muertes", I played marimba, and I've been center marimba since my Junior year, which I must say, is an amazing honor.
+I have participated in Symphonic Band, Wind Ensemble, and Percussion Choir, going on four years now.
+My sophomore year, I was chosen as Front Ensemble Co-Section Leader, Front Ensemble Section Leader my junior year, and by being in this role, I have learned a lot.
 I plan to push myself to be the best leader and musician I can be.
-I also want to push the front to be the best they can be.
+I also want to push the percussion beyond their full potential.
 This group has so much potential to accomplish amazing things and I want everyone else to see it.
-For me, getting first place isn’t what motivates me to do better.
-I strive to be an inspiration for others and to push myself beyond my limit.
-I only have 2 years left, so I want to graduate knowing I put my all into every rehearsal and performance I do.
+For me, getting first place isn't what motivates me to do better.
+I strive to be an inspiration for others and to push myself beyond my limits.
+This is in fact my last year, so I want to graduate knowing I put my all into every rehearsal and performance I do.
+Making sure I left my mark on this program,

 Guard Captain